VeniceUnleashed/VU-Docs/content/vext/guides/custom-content.md

 We'll now have Rime convert this texture back to an engine-native format and add it to our bundle by using the `add_dds_texture` command:

-> add_dds_texture C:\CustomCrossbowTexture.dds weapons/xp4_crossbow_prototype/xp4_crossbow_bow_d
+> add_dds_texture weapons/xp4_crossbow_prototype/xp4_crossbow_bow_d C:\CustomCrossbowTexture.dds true

 Here, we give it the same name as the original texture resource, since we want our custom texture to override it.
+The `true` argument here tells Rime to mark this texture to use sRGB gamma.
+This is usually needed for diffuse textures.
+If you add a texture and its too dark or too bright, try fiddling with this option.

 ### Adding a new partition to the bundle